Request for customs intervention

 This position is taken:

-- by providing justification (L614-32 CPI, 4th paragraph, or Article 23.5, Regulation (EU) No 608/2013 of 12 June 2013):
+- by justifying (L614-32 CPI, fourth paragraph, or Article 23.5, Regulation (EU) No 608/2013 of 12 June 2013):

 - by requesting the destruction of the goods (see below, L614-36 CPI)

-Clarification on the Deadline
+Clarification on the time limit

 Extension

-It is possible to request an extension of the deadline by an additional 10 working days by sending a motivated letter to the customs services (Article 23.4, Regulation (EU) No 608/2013 of 12 June 2013 and L614-32 CPI, 4th paragraph).
+It is possible to request an extension of the 10-working-day time limit by submitting a reasoned letter to the customs authorities (Article 23.4, Regulation (EU) No 608/2013 of 12 June 2013 and L614-32 CPI, fourth paragraph).

 This only applies to non-perishable goods.

-The Destruction of Goods
+Destruction of goods

 Principle

-- the holder of the goods does not object to it (within the 10-working-day period mentioned above, Article 23.1.c, Regulation (EU) No 608/2013 of 12 June 2013, L614-36 CPI I-3° and II);
+- The holder of the goods does not object (within the 10-working-day time limit mentioned above, Article 23.1(c), Regulation (EU) No 608/2013 of 12 June 2013, L614-36 CPI, I-3° and II);

-- the applicant considers that the goods are infringing products (supported by an expert opinion, L614-36 CPI, Article 23.1.a, Regulation (EU) No 608/2013 of 12 June 2013) and states in writing that they wish for their destruction (L614-36 CPI, Article 23.1.b, Regulation (EU) No 608/2013 of 12 June 2013).
+- The applicant considers the goods to be counterfeit (supported by an expert opinion, L614-36 CPI, Article 23.1(a), Regulation (EU) No 608/2013 of 12 June 2013) and states in writing that they wish the goods to be destroyed (L614-36 CPI, Article 23.1(b), Regulation (EU) No 608/2013 of 12 June 2013).

 This destruction is carried out under the responsibility of the applicant by the customs authorities (Article 23.2, Regulation (EU) No 608/2013 of 12 June 2013, L614-36 CPI, I-2°).